OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 ### Use cases

-The clarity with which you ask for data is important.
+The clarity with which you ask for data is important to make the most of the feature.
 Check the following examples on the best way to ask for data, depending on your use case.

 #### Get all data